bettkipkemoi/bettkipkemoi/README.md

-- 👋 Hi, I’m @bettkipkemoi
+- 👋 Hi, I’m @bettkipkemoi, a Bsc.
+Statistics graduate (University of Nairobi).
 - 👀 I’m interested in Data Analytics and Data Science.
 - 🌱 I’m currently learning SQL and advancing Python Skills.
 - 💞️ I’m looking to collaborate on D3js.